The Challenge:

 Project Objectives

-1) Incubate self sustaining community owned urban farms.
+1) Incubate successful community owned and operated urban farms.

 2) Increase food access & resiliency in Southeast Fort Worth.

-3) Increase the number of farmers representing communities of color in the greater Fort Worth Area.
+3) Increase the number of emerging farmers representing communities of color in the greater Fort Worth Area.

 Our Partners